-A. 6 Weekly Reflections: (Worth /10 each, or /60 in total): Due each week as indicated throughout the syllabus.
-No late submissions will be accepted.
-Suggested length: 2 typed double-spaced pages per week In accordance with the schedule set out in the syllabus below, students are required to submit a reflection which considers the theme examined during the week, indicated.
+A. 6 Weekly Reflections: (Worth /10 each): Due each week as indicated throughout the syllabus.
+Under no circumstances will late submissions be accepted for reflections.
+Suggested length: Approx. 2 typed double-spaced pages per week In accordance with the schedule set out in the syllabus below, students are required to submit a reflection which considers the theme examined during the week, indicated.
 Resources or information external to the course should not be the primary focus.
 Here's how to approach a reflection: